Map File Browser

 Query map file Symbol By Event Viewer XML Crash Log Dialog With Data

 MAP files may be human readable, but they come in different formats for each compiler and linker you use, and knowing how to read a MAP file correctly and doing that reliably all the time is hard work.
-People make mistakes with tasks like this – the common mistake is assuming the wrong segment for the relative address.
+Developers make mistakes with tasks like this – the common mistake is assuming the wrong segment for the relative address (very easy to do if you’re stressed or tired).

 Doing this in reverse, which you need to do to look up symbols, is even harder.
 That’s why we wrote MAP File Browser – to make our own debugging experience easier.

 Get started now.
-Load your map file and find the crash location in a few minutes.
+Load your map file and identify the crash location in a few minutes.

 Fully functional, free for 30 days